nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 Does that make sense?
 Your your medicine skill does, but the thing with the medicine skill is you can only use it once per hour on each person.
 So it's definitely good to start off with your medicine skill to, you know, give a good resurgence, but you're probably gonna find yourself also wanting to use lay on hands as well just to kinda top people off.
 Yep.
 Medicine skills, like, at 100%, you're healing better with the medicine skill than with your focus spell.

 Alright.
 So I'm focusing, I guess.
 Mhmm.
-And, so you can heal I think you can do your medicine skill on like, you can do your medicine skill on Sameer, on Auer, and yourself as well.
+And, so you can heal I think you can do your medicine skill on like, you can do your medicine skill on Simear, on Auer, and yourself as well.
 Oh, yeah.

 Yeah.
 Okay.
 That makes sense.
 I I'd start with that and then just start using Leon Hands to supplement when once you're once you've actually healed everybody.
 I'd like a little healing.